awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-setupmanagedinstance.md

   Default: SSMRoleForManagedInstance

   Description: \(Optional\) The name of the IAM role for the Amazon EC2 instance\.
 If this role does not exist, it will be created\.
-When specifying this value, verify that the role contains the **AmazonEC2RoleForSsm** Managed Policy\.
+When specifying this value, verify that the role contains the **AmazonSSMManagedInstanceCore** Managed Policy\.

 **Examples**